alexandreacm/dev-cinemapp/README.md

 # Business Rules

-- An Onboarding having two screens: one with a short description of the application and another one having an input for retrieving the user favorite hero.
+- An Onboarding having two screens: one with a short description of movie and another one having an input for retrieving the user favorite movie.
-- A screen for listing comics of the selected hero.
-Each comic item in the list should display cover, issue number, name and price.
-I want to be able to change my favorite hero.